Kevin Mayer: 2023: Third European indoor gold

 Kevin Mayer took part in the 2023 European Athletics Indoor Championships held in Istanbul in March 2023.
 On the first day of competition, he equaled his personal best in the 60m (6.85s), achieved 7.41m in the long jump, reached 15.81m in the shot put and cleared 1.98m in the high jump, ranking second in the general classification, 67 pts from the Norwegian Sander Skotheim.
 The second day, he won the 60-meter hurdles (7.76s), the pole vault (5.30 m) and managed to keep a lead of 30 points in the standings (6,348 pts against 6,318 pts) at the end of the 1,000 meters despite a slower time than his Norwegian opponent (2 min 37 s 82 against 2 min 44 s 20).
 He won a third European indoor heptathlon champion title after 2017 and 2021, equaling the performance of the Czech Roman Šebrle on the number of titles of this event.

 Mayer went into the 2023 World Athletics Championships while suffering from pain in his left Achilles tendon.
 He eventually withdrew after the second event, the long jump, to focus on the 2024 Olympics to be held in Paris.
-A few days before the Olympic event was about to start in August 2024, Mayer withdrew from the competition due to an injury.
+A few days before the Olympic event was about to start in August 2024, Mayer withdrew from the competition due to a thigh injury.
+The injury also kept him out of the entire 2025 season.